mdeinum/mdeinum.github.io/_posts/2020-07-03-Autowired-Field-Null.md

 The configuration above creates a new instance of `MyFilter` but this isn't seen as a bean.
 If autowiring inside `MyFilter` is needed, it needs to have a dedicated `@Bean` method or be detected through component-scanning.

 <a id="aop"></a>
-## Using AOP and invoking a `final`, `private` or default access method
+## Using a class-based proxy and invoking a `final`, `private` or default access method

-When using Spring AOP this by default uses proxies and generally there are no issues with that.
+AOP with Spring is by default applied using proxies and generally there are no issues with that.
 However there are some things to understand about proxy based AOP.
 Only `public` and `protected` methods can be enhanched with this type op AOP.
 When using `private` or default access modifiers AOP won't be applied, the same applies to `final` methods or classes when using class-based proxies (the default in Spring Boot!).

 The aformentioned methods are an issue because when using proxy based AOP, spring will create an additional instance of the class which acts like, in this case, the `HelloWorldService`.
 This additional instance wraps the actual instance.
 When invoking a method on the class it will first call the different aspects, before passing it on to the actual instance.
 However as there is no way to proxy a `final`, `private` or default access method the method is called on the created proxy.
 This proxy class will not have the dependencies injected (as it doesn't need it).